solutionsmodular/svc-notifications/README.md

-# Overview
+# Notification Engine - Overview

 The services and behavior supplied by this project include:

-* Backing services used by Notification Admin
+* [admin](./admin/README.md) - Standard services for administration of the Notification Engine, used both by admin UI RESTfully, as well as modules herein
+* [content-manager](./content-manager/README.md) - Soon to be a multi-tenanted SaaS used herein to manage the message content
-* Notification Engine, subscribing to the SolBus and triggering notifications per configuration as managed by Admin
+* [dispatcher](./dispatcher/README.md) - Subscribes to the SolBus and triggers notifications per configuration as managed by Admin
-* Failures queue, whereby an admin may present failures to customer service allowing a representative to manually compose the intended notification, or else fix the Content Manager and retry the notification. (https://solutionsmodular.atlassian.net/browse/NE-44)
-* Senders
+* [governor](./governor/README.md) - Suppresses delivery of notifications based on rules and recipient preferences
+* [preferences](./preferences/README.md) - Manages recipients' options for the messages and channels to allow

 # Design Requirements